miguelperezcolom/mateu/mdd-vaadin/wiki/createyourmodel.md

 ## Add the menu option

-The only thing left for us is to show a menu option so the user can create, modify or delete currencies.
+The only thing left for us is to show a menu option so the user can create, modify or delete people.

 To do it we must just add the option in our application menu: